 I edit Alliance, the quarterly magazine and website specialising in global philanthropy.
-As philanthropy becomes an increasingly potent private force for public good, Alliance‘s mission is to help philanthropy do the most good by giving it the attention and scrutiny it deserves.
-We do this by holding up a mirror to the field and creating a space for practitioners to debate the key issues.
+Alliance‘s mission is to help philanthropy do the most good by giving it the attention and scrutiny it deserves.
+We do this by holding up a mirror to the field and creating a space for leading philanthropy practitioners to debate the key issues.

-Between 2004 and 2012, I was the first employee and went on to direct the London-based Pears Foundation, one of the UK’s leading foundations known for its commitment to good philanthropic practice and a reflective approach rooted in trusting relationships with partners and grantees – something which continues to this day.
-At the foundation, I worked closely with Trevor Pears, the philanthropist and executive chair, to develop the family’s philanthropic vision, strategic partnerships and programmes and run the foundation’s day-to-day operations.
-During my time at Pears, I was known for developing a strategic approach to philanthropy and a willingness to take risks most notably in the context of our work on Israeli-Palestinian context.
+Between 2004 and 2012, I was the executive director of the Pears Foundation, one of the UK’s leading foundations known for its commitment to good philanthropic practice and a reflective approach rooted in trusting relationships with partners and grantees – something which continues to this day.
+I worked closely with the executive chair, Trevor Pears, to develop the Pears family’s philanthropic vision, strategic partnerships and day-to-day operations.
+During my time at Pears, I was known for my strategic approach to philanthropy and for a willingness to take risks most notably in relation to our portfolio of work in the Israeli-Palestinian context.

-On sabbatical in 2013-14 at Stanford University’s Centre on Philanthropy and Civil Society and the Centre for Giving and Philanthropy at Cass Business School, I co-taught a political science and ethics class with Bruce Sievers, in which students distributed $100,000 to charitable causes and published a seminal study of philanthropy education in Europe mapping the countries, institutions and disciplines in which philanthropy is taught.
+On sabbatical in 2013-14 at Stanford University’s Centre on Philanthropy and Civil Society and the Centre for Giving and Philanthropy at Cass Business School, I co-taught a political science and ethics class, in which students distributed $100,000 to charitable causes and published a seminal study of philanthropy education in Europe mapping the countries, institutions and disciplines in which philanthropy is taught.
 The study was credited with contributing to a rising tide of academic interest in philanthropy and a stimulus to further teaching and research.
 This effort was complemented in March 2017 with a special feature in Alliance on bridging the divide between philanthropy scholars and practitioners.

 I tweet @charleskeidan